|

 first appeared in 1972.
 Newly

-classic horror films, influenced by great fanzines like GORE CREATURES
+interest in classic horror films, influenced by great fanzines like GORE

 MARQUEE), PHOTON and CINEFANTASTIQUE.